ckatsak/netspeedmon/README.md

 This is the default `Measurer`.

-It is assumed that a `speedtest` binary exists in `PATH`, which is run by `netspeedmon` in a manner similar to:
+It is assumed that a `speedtest` binary exists in `PATH`, which is run by `netspeedmon` in a manner equivalent to:
 ```console
 $ speedtest --format json --accept-gdpr
 ```

-It is assumed that this binary reports the results serialized in JSON format on stdout.
+It is assumed that this binary reports its results serialized in JSON format on stdout.
-Binary's stderr is never parsed, although it is being logged as a warning when is is not empty.
+Binary's stderr is never parsed, although it is being logged when it is not empty.

 Furthermore, it is assumed that, in `speedtest` binary's output on stdout, _at least_ the following information can be found:
 - In case of a successful execution: